What is Flutter ?

 Take advantage of Flutter's hot reload feature to instantly see the effects of your code changes.
 It's a massive time-saver during development.

-Understand Widget Life Cycle
+C. Understand Widget Life Cycle

 Gain a solid understanding of the lifecycle of stateful widgets.
 This knowledge is crucial for managing the state of your app effectively.